artefactory/streamlit_prophet/README.md

 ## 💻 Supported Python Versions

-<p>Main version supported : <strong>3.7</strong> <br>
+<p>Main supported version : <strong>3.7</strong> <br>
 Other supported versions : <strong>3.8</strong> & <strong>3.9</strong> </p>

-Please make sure you have one of these versions installed to be able to run the app locally.
+Please make sure you have one of these versions installed to be able to run the app on your machine.

 ## ⚙️ Installation

 ### Create a virtual environment (optional)
-If you want to avoid any dependencies issues, first create and activate a new virtual environment.
+First, we strongly advise to create and activate a new virtual environment, to avoid any dependency issue.

 For example with conda:
 ```bash